SomeWeekendReading/someweekendreading.github.io/_posts/2024-05-30-trump-guilty-nyc.md

 It's taken forever for justice to grow a spine, and we may hope upon sentencing that it will stick.

+While I'm tempted to _schadenfreude_, this is nonetheless a sad day.
+We are beginning to excise this tumor on the American body politic, but it's sad we let it get this far.
+Our real test will be whether the Republicans in the US accept the verdict, as they should.

 We look forward to Sentencing Day, when we hope for imprisonment, as this CLBTNR's closing remark has said for some time now:  [_Ceterum censeo, Trump incarcerandam esse._]({{ site.baseurl }}/trump-danger-test/#the-weekend-conclusion)